admb-project/admb-project.github.io/downloads/admb-12.2/INSTALL.md

 **Windows**

-  To build with Windows and Visual Studio, read the [BuildingSourceVisualStudio](BuildingSourceVisualStudio.html).
+To build with Windows and Visual Studio, read [BuildingSourceVisualStudio](BuildingSourceVisualStudio.html).

 **Unix**

-  For Linux, MacOS, Solaris BSD and Windows with Msys2, read the [BuildingSourceUnix](BuildingSourceUnix.html).
+For Linux, MacOS, Solaris BSD and Windows with Msys2, read [BuildingSourceUnix](BuildingSourceUnix.html).

 Help
 ----